born2net/msComponentDigg/README.md

-Digg.com
+Digg.com for SignagePlayer
 ====================================
-digitalsignage.com open source component
+part of the family of open source SignagePlayer components designed to play in the SignagePlayer as specified in the modified GNU V3 modified license.

-The Digg component is powered by the red pepper SDK and runs inside the SignagePlayer
+About
 -----------------------------------------------------------------------------------------

-...
+The Digg component is powered by the red pepper SDK and runs inside the SignagePlayer ...

 License: